Information on buying land, a house or a business on Koh Chang.

 Unfortunately for ‘buyers’, local customs on Koh Chang and an old guy’s signature don’t take precedence over the Thai Civil & Commercial Code which governs property and land leases not only on Koh Chang but in Thailand as a whole.

 Other contacts that I have seen for ‘sales’ of farmland to foreigners often don’t even include details of the plot size and location or have vague promises that the title deed will be upgraded as soon as possible – which may well be never, and so are, basically unenforceable and useless.
 Unwary buyers may think they are legit because a lawyer draws up the contract.
-In reality most lawyers on Koh Chang will draft any contract they are paid to write by a landlord who brings them regular business.
+In reality most lawyers on Koh Chang will draft any contract they are paid to write by the seller.

 The Land Office in Laem Ngop on the mainland will be more than happy to give you the official line on if and when upgrades to farmland may take place.
 I’d place my faith in them, rather than someone selling land or one of their friends.